 "Hands On" Cree Project

-We are pleased to announce that the Cree project continues to flourish at Greenfield Arts in 2015.
+We are pleased to announce that the Cree project continues to flourish at Greenfield Arts.

 The project, part of East Durham Trust's "Cree" Project, encourages men to volunteer their time and work together to create new ideas and learn skills.

-The volunteers have recently completed a project for the renovations of Greenfield Arts' Studio 2 - designing and building an amazing new multi-use storage cabinet and supporting the rest of the building work in the space.
+In June 2015, the volunteers completed a project for the renovations of Greenfield Arts' Studio 2 - designing and building an amazing new multi-use storage cabinet and supporting the rest of the building work in the space.
 They continue to be led by the fantastic Richard Agar of Bravura.

 The volunteers usually meet every Monday at 10:30am Greenfield Arts - if you want to volunteer some time please contact us for more information.

-This last 6 months have took the men on a new journey in which they tried a variety of taster sessions to improve their own well being rather than that of others, including: healthy cooking, yoga and building insect boxes for their own gardens.
+In between projects the men take on a new journey in which they try a variety of taster sessions to improve their own well being rather than that of others, including: healthy cooking, yoga and building insect boxes for their own gardens.

 The men finished 2015 by creating a log cabin window display with artists Adam Bligh for our Winter Wonderland event.